-Figure 1(a) provides an example of a situation in which greedy algorithms fail to allocate resources for bursts: Let A, B and C be control packets arriving in this order and let their corresponding bursts arrive in that same order.
+Fig. 1a provides an example of a situation in which greedy algorithms fail to allocate resources for bursts: Let

+A, B and C be control packets arriving in this order and let their corresponding bursts arrive in that same order.
 These bursts can be accommodated only in channels 1 and 2 (dashed lines).
-Note that if channel 2 were used for burst A and channel 1 for burst B (as could happen if the the algorithms proposed in [28, 43, 42] were used) there would be no way to accommodate burst C. On the other hand if channel 1 is used by burst A and channel 2 by bursts B and C, the result is a no loss scenario.
+Note that if channel 2 were used for burst A and channel 1 for burst B (as could happen if the algorithms proposed in [20,31,30] were used) there would be no way to accommodate burst C. On the other hand if channel 1 is used by burst A and channel 2 by bursts B and C, the result is a no loss scenario.
 This example illustrates the failure of scheduling due to lack of knowledge about future requests.

-To decrease the loss of bursts, a new class of batch scheduling algorithms were proposed in [11] and [12].
+To decrease the loss of bursts, a new class of batch scheduling algorithms were proposed in [10,11].
 The idea here is to group the largest possible number of control packets and process them together.
-After gathering information on the control packets, they are ordered and assigned to the channel with the smallest index value that has available wavelength to accommodate the burst (Figure 1(b)).
-One main characteristic of the heuristics presented in [11] and [12] is that they collect requests arriving in time intervals of a fixed duration before processing them.
+After gathering information on the control packets, they are ordered and assigned to the channel with the smallest index value that has available wavelength to accommodate the burst (Fig. 1b).
+One main characteristic of the heuristics presented in [10,11] is that they collect requests arriving in time intervals of a fixed duration before processing them.
 This strategy, however, generates losses when the beginning of batch processing succeeds a request starting time.

-3. Background and Notation
+3. Background and notation